benjamingwynn/cv/document.md

 ## Soft Skills

 - Exceptional leadership and entrepreneurial abilities exhibited as a Full-stack Freelance Developer.
-- Convincing decision-making skills demonstrated by the strategic implementation of modern technical tools and methodologies.
+- Adept decision-making skills demonstrated by the strategic implementation of modern technical tools and methodologies.
 - Strong technical communication abilities showcased by contributions to several development forums.
 - Proven strategist, focusing on company-wide improvements in development and project management systems.
 - Committed advocate for modern practices in the software development process.
 - Experienced mentor, onboarding developers of varying skill levels and standardizing the team processes.

-## Work Experience
+## Professional Experience

-### Remote Web Application Developer, DataCapture Ltd. (2021-current)
+### Remote Web Application Developer, DataCapture Ltd. (2021-2024)

 - Architected and led the team for developing "Designer", a cutting-edge web app enabling direct manipulation of Svelte source code files through an intuitive WYSIWYG graphical interface
 - Implemented a high-performance build & deployment application using Docker and esbuild, drastically reducing update cycles, decreasing onboarding time for server maintenance and enhancing efficiency.